-Discussion with staff confirmed that mandatory training, supervision and appraisal of staff was regularly provided.
-A schedule for mandatory training, annual staff appraisals and staff supervision was maintained and was reviewed during the inspection.
+Discussion with staff confirmed that mandatory training and supervision of staff was regularly provided.
+A schedule for mandatory training and staff supervision was maintained and was reviewed during the inspection.

-The senior care assistant confirmed that competency and capability assessments were undertaken for any person who is given the responsibility of being in charge of the home for any period in the absence of the manager; records of competency and capability assessments were retained.
+The senior houseparent confirmed that competency and capability assessments were undertaken for any person who is given the responsibility of being in charge of the home for any period in the absence of the manager; records of competency and capability assessments were retained.
 A sample of a completed staff competency and capability assessment was inspected and found to be satisfactory.

 The home's recruitment and selection policy and procedure complied with current legislation and best practice.
-The senior care assistant advised that no staff were recruited since the previous inspection, therefore staff files were not inspected on this occasion.
+The senior houseparent advised that no staff were recruited since the previous inspection and therefore staff files were not inspected on this occasion.
+Staffing in the home was reported to be very stable.